Quentin Tarantino's unrealized projects: First Blood

 In June 2021, Tarantino revealed that he had an interest in directing a film adaptation of the novel First Blood, which had previously been adapted into the 1982 film of the same name.
 He voiced interest in casting Kurt Russell as the sheriff, and Adam Driver as Rambo.
 He states that the inspiration for his idea came from the dialogue in the novel, and David O. Russell's career, where Tarantino believed that for his film The Fighter, that he got "over himself, over being the auteur" and focused on making "a good movie," a strategy Tarantino would seek to emulate.
 However it was noted unlikely to be produced as Tarantino only intends to direct one more film.

 Lancer

 In July 2021, Tarantino opined that Robert Rodriguez could want to direct a Once Upon a Time in Hollywood spin-off movie about fictional actor Rick Dalton's work in the real-world television series Lancer, following up with "I could see that being a great Robert Rodriguez movie."

 Untitled Cliff Booth project

 When asked about Once Upon a Time in Hollywood character Cliff Booth's time during World War II, Tarantino stated that, "Someday I'll do his adventure in the POW camp."

+In April 2025, it was reported that David Fincher had been hired to direct a sequel to Once Upon a Time in Hollywood, with Netflix acquiring the script from Tarantino, and that Pitt would be reprising his role as Cliff Booth.
+Tarantino later elaborated on his decision to not direct the film as his final project stating: "I love this script, but I'm still walking down the same ground I've already walked.
+It just kind of unenthused me.
+This last movie, I've got to not know what I'm doing again.
+I've got to be in uncharted territory".